 How to Apply for Tax Exemption for Your Nonprofit

-You request tax-exempt status by submitting to the IRS the Application for Recognition of Exemption or IRS Form 1023.
-You can download the form from the IRS website.
+You request tax-exempt status by submitting the Application for Recognition of Exemption or IRS Form 1023 to the IRS.
+You can download the form at the IRS website.
 Be sure to download the form's instructions at the same time.

 Who doesn't need to apply for tax-exempt status

 If your organization is a church, a church auxiliary, or an association of churches, you don't need to apply for tax-exempt status.
 Also, if your nonprofit had gross receipts of less than $5,000 in any previous year in which you operated, and if you don't expect your revenue to grow beyond this limit, you aren't required to submit an application.

 Keep in mind that you still may apply for tax exemption even though you aren't required to do so.
 Having a determination letter from the IRS acknowledging your tax-exempt status has some advantages.
 For example, you need to show proof of your exemption to get a bulk mail permit from the U.S. Postal Service.